Dragoseven/nmapCommands/README.md

 *Note* - The commands with a “-” before them are called “switches”.
 Ex. -sL or -A

 *Note* - In regards to the options menu “It helps people remember the most common options, but is no substitute for the in-depth documentation in the rest of this manual.
 Some obscure options aren't even included here.” (https://nmap.org/book/man-briefoptions.html)

+# Target Practice

+We can use the website http://scanme.nmap.org/ for test scans and experiment purposes.

+You can try any scan and analyze the response from this site without worrying about getting **blocked** or **blacklisted**.
+However, be aware that you should still practice **caution** and not try to overwhelm the servers.
+More info at the link…